d3rp/clima/README.md

   * hardcoded defaults mechanism
 * config parser
 * decorator or some other wrapper for the cli-class to configure with given parameters without boilerplate

-## TODO:

-* generate man page in a reasonable fashion
 * c++ template like behaviour in which you can define the named tuple with the cli class
   * code completion should work in the IDE (DONE: a hack around this..)
   * configure should know to chain config file with params
-  * ...
-* maybe a logging setup (--dryrun)
-  * default debug logging wrapper that would log every function called
-* tooling and installation helpers
-  * flit is not working on windows at least..
-  * dephell or alternative to allow dev with whatever setup
 * Configuration file requires copying clinfig in the same directory with the user code
+  * location independent now
 * parsing configuration and help/description require separate steps
   * would be nice to have a single point of access and import requirement
 * base level help (<script> -- -h) doesn't printout the subcommands
+  * fixed in fire v0.2.1
 * look into autocompletion options (iirc, fire might have sth out-of-the-box)
+  * documented

+## TODO:

+* generate man page in a reasonable fashion
+  * though fire v0.2.1 help looks like a man page
+* maybe a logging setup (--dryrun)
+  * default debug logging wrapper that would log every function called
+* tooling and installation helpers
+  * flit is not working on windows at least.. (works with git bash)
+  * dephell or alternative to allow dev with whatever setup
+* fix doc string and args/parameter help for fire v0.2.1
+* better name
+* some sane tests
+* clean code from `__init__`